Social Icons

 There are many lessons from Pain and Gain, but one of them is not how to commit the perfect crime.

-Here are the lessons from the movie
+Here are the lessons from the movie:

-They got him drunk and staged a car accident, he survived.
-Next they set the car on fire with him in it, and he survived, next they ran over him and he still survived, if you don’t believe me, watch this movie and see how three morons proved that killing someone can be difficult.
+First, it took them three attempts to kidnap someone.
+If that’s not a sign to give up, I don’t know what is.
+Then, after getting what they wanted, they were too incompetent to kill him properly.
+They got him drunk and staged a car accident—he survived.
+They set the car on fire with him in it—he survived.
+They ran him over—and he still survived.
+If you don’t believe me, watch the movie and see how three morons proved that killing someone can be harder than it looks.

-Lesson 3: Only losers and fools have temper tantrums
+Lesson 3: Only losers and fools have temper tantrums.

 Riddick (2013)